Deanna Stellato-Dudek: Partnership with Bartholomay

 Following her retirement from competitive skating, Stellato-Dudek studied and began a career as an aesthetician.
 While attending a work retreat, a team-building exercise prompt, "what is something you'd do if you knew you couldn't fail?" inspired her to revive her interest in skating.
 She resumed skating in March 2016, in the Chicago area, before visiting her former coach, Cindy Watson-Caprel, who had moved to a rink in Ellenton, Florida.
 In Florida, U.S. Figure Skating's high-performance director, Mitch Moyer, suggested a tryout with Nathan Bartholomay, a pair skater who was working at the same rink.
 In July 2016, Stellato-Dudek and Bartholomay announced that they had formed a partnership and were based at the Ellenton Ice and Sports Complex.
 Coached by Jim Peterson, they trained on ice three hours a day, five days a week.

-2016–17 season
+2016–17 season: Debut of Stellato-Dudek/Bathrolomay

 Making their international debut together, the Stellato-Dudek/Bartholomay placed sixth at the 2016 CS Golden Spin of Zagreb.
 After taking the gold medal at the Eastern Sectional Championships, they qualified for the 2017 U.S. Championships where they finished in fourth place, earning the pewter medal.